When I was I child my grandfather used to dunk stale bread in meat broth and eat it like a pasta.

 Fortunately you can find all kind of bread, most with wholemeal flour, inside Mercato di Mezzo or on Saturdays at Mercato Ritrovato farmers market.
 Try their special bread with rye or Grani Antichi.

 Mercato di Mezzo, Via Clavature, 12 Bologna

 The oldest (1868) bolognese bakery and a must stop during our Bologna food tours.
-Try their crescenta, a sort of focaccia with ham or mortadella inside which gives the name of a part of Piazza Maggiore.
+Try their crescenta, a sort of focaccia with ham or mortadella inside which gives the name to the kind of step that borders Piazza Maggiore..

 Via Caprarie, 7 - Via Drapperie 6 40124 Bologna